gauthamikuravi/Predicting-Bank-Loan-Default/README.md

 every quarter).
 For purposes of the Analysis, I used eight quarters data ranging from 1Q2018 – 4Q2019, as this represented the most recent loan data.
 Thus master data set was aggregated across eight separate data files and compiled into a single dataset.
 The primary key for the data set is ID.
-The master data set file contains 1,012,366 tuples with 150 predictors including the response variable.
+The master data set file contains 1,012,366 tuples with **150 predictor**s including the response variable.
 We identified the response variable as LOAN_STATUS with a cardinality of {Current, Charged Off, Default, Fully Paid, In Grace Period, Late (16-30 Days), Late (31-120 Days}.
 The dataset is highly dimensional with 149 predictors comprised of a mix of numeric, categorical and date data types that describe each loan purchased by the Company.
 Predictor features